About us

 - Liz (member of TasNetworks' Engagement Team)

-Yesterday morning my homer was hit with a power surge at approximately 730am.
+• Yesterday morning my homer was hit with a power surge at approximately 730am.
 My printer has been damaged and does not work now as a result of this surge.
 Who do I speak to about compensation?

-Devon Hills asked 5 months ago
+Devon Hills asked over 1 year ago

 Hi Devon Hills.
 We're really sorry you've had this experience.
 Our Customer team are the best people to speak to.
 You can submit a query to them via our main website here, or call us for a chat on 1300 137 008, Monday-Friday, 9am to 5pm.

-Are TasNetwork Employees to inform Commercial premises when visiting sites?
+• Are TasNetwork Employees to inform Commercial premises when visiting sites?

-Greg asked 9 months ago
+Greg asked over 1 year ago

 Hi Greg.
 TasNetworks may need to enter private residential and commercial premises for meter reads, asset inspections, planned works, or emergency unplanned works, just to name a few.
 It does depend on the situation as to whether TasNetworks is able to provide prior warning to the property owner.